 We understand that not every matter goes to trial.
 Our trial experience and capability gives clients the necessary perspective to map strategy even before litigation is filed and to obtain successful results when that litigation goes the distance and is resolved in the courtroom.
 Our lawyers are complex problem solvers with a track record of helping our clients reach outcomes that meet business goals.
 Our practice often teams with other renowned practices at Steptoe including our international arbitration, white collar criminal defense, as well as our global regulatory practice to achieve results.

-- Represented a joint venture owner seeking contractual rights to receive $2 billion of the $55 billion in proceeds from sale of TNK-BP to Rosneft in 2013.
+- Representing a prominent Russian businessman in a long-running dispute seeking to enforce his contractual rights to receive $2 billion of the $55 billion in proceeds from sale of TNK-BP to Rosneft in 2013.

 - Represented the former CFO of American Realty Capital Properties in parallel proceedings brought by federal prosecutors and the SEC, and in numerous class action, derivative and opt-out litigations.

 - Representing Great Lakes Dredge & Dock in litigation in Delaware arising from the sale of two businesses and related litigation involving the use of bonds, close-out of government contracts and resolution of lien claims.

 - Representing Eddystone Rail Company LLC, a division of Enbridge, in connection with a $140 million commercial dispute after its business partners allegedly fraudulently transferred all of the assets of the counterparty to a contract over a newly constructed facility to transfer shipments of crude oil from trains onto barges.